-What I believe happens is phrases such as “eternal punishment” and “everlasting destruction” get interpreted outside the Jewish narrative context of Scripture and then that inaccurate concept is applied to the term gehenna to form a view of hell that sees it as eternal conscious torment.
+What I believe happens is phrases such as “eternal punishment” and “everlasting destruction” get interpreted outside the Jewish narrative context of Scripture and then that inaccurate concept is applied to the term gehenna.
+This leads to forming a view of hell as eternal conscious torment.

-Well, let’s look at the term gehenna in the Gospels, for it is Jesus himself that uses the term the most.
+Well, let’s look at the term gehenna in the Gospels, for it is Jesus himself that uses that specific word the most.

 For starters, there is an actual background from which this term is derived.
-It’s not a word or concept that simply came into existence in the time of Jesus (and it’s not the same as hades, but I already said that!).
-The word gehenna is the Greek translation that comes out of the Hebrew phrase “Valley of Ben Hinnom,” this phrase being connected to Jeremiah’s words in 7:30-33 and 19:6-8.
+It’s not a word or concept that simply came into existence in the time of Jesus (and it’s not the same as hades, but I already said that).
+The word gehenna is the Greek translation that comes from the Hebrew phrase “Valley of Ben Hinnom.”
+This phrase is connected to Jeremiah’s words in 7:30-33 and 19:6-8.
 Read the passages to see the horrible descriptions of what would happen to the Israelites in the midst of the Babylonian invasion.
 The slain Israelites would be buried in this particular valley outside Jerusalem and their carcasses become food for the birds and animals!

 Gehenna, which still existed in Jesus’ own day, was going to be a place of destruction and fire.
 Plenty of Jews walked by this place day in and day out.
-They knew exactly what he was talking about.
+They knew exactly to what he was referring.

-And as many will point out – including the likes of Edward Fudge and Andrew Perriman – the first century Jewish historian, Josephus, uses such language in describing how this valley of gehenna was filled with the dead bodies of the Jews following the Roman ransack of Jerusalem:
+And as many will point out – including the likes of scholars Edward Fudge and Andrew Perriman – the first century Jewish historian, Josephus, used such language in describing how this valley of gehenna was filled with the dead bodies of the Jews following the Roman ransack of Jerusalem:

 Now the seditious at first gave orders that the dead should be buried out of the public treasury, as not enduring the stench of their dead bodies.
 But afterwards, when they could not do that, they had them cast down from the walls into the valleys beneath.
 (The Wars of the Jews, 5.12.3)

-But here is the big question: In his use of the word gehenna, was Jesus speaking within his own contextual narrative and specifically what would happen to the unfaithful, apostate Jews as they faced judgment under the hand of the Romans or was he using the imagery of such an infamously despised and forsaken place of destruction to speak of a far-future judgment upon all humanity?
+But here is the big question: In his use of the word gehenna, was Jesus speaking of his own setting and specifically what would happen to the unfaithful, apostate Jews as they faced judgment under the hand of the Romans?
+Or was he using the imagery of such an infamously despised and forsaken place of destruction to speak of a far-future judgment upon all humanity?

-And as the Jewish Messiah, with his deeply Jewish bones, he spoke directly into that context.
+And as the Jewish Messiah, with his deeply Jewish bones, Jesus spoke directly into that context.

-Still, even if one wants to argue Jesus’ words mainly draw upon imagery to project into an abstract future period of judgment, we will need to deal with the underlining subject matter of this gehenna fire.
+Still, even if one wants to argue Jesus’ words are simply drawing upon imagery in his day to speak of a more abstract, future period of judgment, that’s understandable.
+But we also need to consider the nature of the gehenna fire.

-The phrasing most used in connection with the fire of gehenna is that of destruction.
+The idea most connected to the fire of gehenna is that of destruction.
 Not torment, but destruction.
 If one does a quick search of the term destruction in the New Testament, you will see just how often that word is used to describe the judgment of God.
 The concept is not one of everlasting conscious torment, but of the finality of the judgment.

 Fire burns up, consumes, and destroys.
-And I believe Jesus’ message – again, one steeped in the Jewish storyline and theology – was that the Valley of Gehenna would be a place where judgment would be applied by the Romans unto his own unfaithful Jewish kin.
-Not only that, but it would be one highlighted by the destructive forces of death, fire, and maggot-worm feeding upon the dead bodies.
+And I believe Jesus’ message – again, one steeped in the Jewish storyline and theology – was that the Valley of Gehenna would be a place where judgment would be applied by the Romans unto the unfaithful Jewish people who had forsaken the one true God.
+Not only that, but it would be one highlighted by the destructive forces of death, fire, and worms feeding upon the dead bodies.